pennlabs/constitution/readme.md

 payment per-project or conditional payment based on project completion are against the non-profit nature of the work and not considered potential funding sources.

-Penn Labs is open to receive donations beyonds its base funding on an ad-hoc basis without preconditions or expectations of a resulting service.
+Penn Labs is open to receive donations beyond its base funding on an ad-hoc basis without preconditions or expectations of a resulting service.